 And yet, in the cities which Barratt Britain rejected, hastening the demise of the car seems to be top priority.
 In London, a series of low traffic neighbourhoods pushed through by local councils have drawn the ire of long-established communities as road closures and one-way systems conspire to make driving deeply inconvenient.
 That, coupled with the new emissions standards that will force thousands of long-serving automobiles off the road, have people asking whether owning a car is worth the bother.
 If you have already made the leap to electric, you will escape the punitive charges, but to date no one has explained where terrace-house dwelling families should plug in their Tesla.
 Nevertheless, there seems to be a belief among urbanists that the car’s fate, at least inside the city limits, is sealed, so let’s press on with new alternatives.

 In theory, the electric vehicle has a much more realistic chance of success in Barrett Britain.
 Running a cable from your garage is a less daunting prospect than dangling out the window of your first floor flat.
 But for car brands to succeed, electric vehicles need to appeal to the inhabitants of these new places.
 They need to be more affordable and have longer ranges.
-Any top-down measures by government to force through an EV revolution in Barratt Britain will be political suicide; not for nothing has fuel duty has been frozen for a decade.
+Any top-down measures by government to force through an EV revolution in Barratt Britain without a substantial sweetener to soften the blow will be political suicide; not for nothing has fuel duty has been frozen for a decade.
 While city dwellers grumble about the increasing number of anti-car measures, they also want better quality air.
 The trade-off is worth it.
 That argument loses traction beyond the urban sprawl, which should be a welcome reminder for car companies ridden with existential angst that the era of the car is far from over.
 For all the questions surrounding the future of the car and car ownership, for most of the United Kingdom, it will remain an essential part of life.
 Barratt Homes is betting the house on it.